-SSA 701, Communicating Key Audit Matters in the Independent Auditor's Report
+SSA 706 (Revised), Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report.

-- In exceptional cases when management or those charged with governance do not take the remedial action that the auditor considers appropriate in the circumstances and withdrawal from the engagement is not possible (see paragraph A25), the auditor may consider describing the identified or suspected non-compliance in an Other Matter paragraph in accordance with SSA 706 (Revised).16 - A27.
+A27.
 Law or regulation may preclude public disclosure by either management, those charged with governance or the auditor about a specific matter.
 For example, law or regulation may specifically prohibit a communication, or other action, that might prejudice an investigation by an appropriate authority into an actual, or suspected, illegal act, including a prohibition on alerting the entity.
 When the auditor intends to communicate identified or suspected non-compliance in the auditor's report under the circumstances set out in paragraph A26 or otherwise, such law or regulation may have implications for the auditor's ability to describe the matter in the auditor's report, or in some circumstances to issue the auditor's report.
 In such cases, the auditor may consider obtaining legal advice to determine the appropriate course of action.